The Secret Adversary: Plot summary

 Meanwhile, Tommy follows Boris Ivanovitch, another of Rita's associates, to a house in Soho, where Tommy is taken prisoner while attempting to eavesdrop on a meeting of Bolshevist conspirators.
 A young French woman at the house, Annette, arranges his escape, but refuses to leave herself.
-Tommy returns to the Ritz and finds Tuppence.
+Tommy returns to the Ritz and finds that Tuppence has just left in a hurry.
+Tommy and Hersheimmer find the telegram that caused Tuppence to flee, and attempt to follow her.
+They find that the address she was directed to is a long abandoned house.
+After a week of questioning the locals and searching the area they give up.

 Sir James discovers Jane Finn, who has recovered her memory after an accident.
-She tells them where she hid the treaty, but they find instead a message from Mr Brown.
+She tells them where she hid the treaty, but they find instead a message from Mr. Brown.
 While searching for writing paper in Julius's drawer, Tommy finds a photograph of Annette.
 Tommy concludes that Annette is the real Jane Finn and the Jane Finn they met was a plant to stop their investigation.
 He gets an original copy of the telegram sent to Tuppence and sees that her destination was altered on the copy he read.
 Tommy and Albert proceed to the correct destination.

 Hersheimmer arranges for the release of Tuppence and Annette.
 At Sir James's residence, Jane tells her story: after receiving the packet, she became suspicious of Mrs Vandemeyer.
 Jane placed blank sheets in the original packet, sealing the treaty inside magazine pages.
 Travelling from Ireland, she was mugged and taken to the house in Soho.
 Perceiving the intent of her captors, Jane faked amnesia, conversing only in French.
 She hid the treaty in a picture frame in her room and has maintained her role as "Annette" ever since.
-Tuppence suspects that Hersheimmer is Mr Brown.
-Sir James agrees, adding that the real Hersheimmer was killed in America and that his imposter killed Mrs Vandemeyer.
+Tuppence suspects that Hersheimmer is Mr. Brown.
+Sir James agrees, adding that the real Hersheimmer was killed in America and that his imposter killed Mrs. Vandemeyer.
 They rush to Soho, recovering the treaty at the house.
-Sir James identifies himself as the true Mr Brown, and announces his plan to kill them, wound himself, and then blame it on the elusive Mr Brown.
+Sir James identifies himself as the true Mr. Brown, and announces his plan to kill them, wound himself, and then blame it on the elusive Mr. Brown.
 Julius and Tommy, who are hiding in the room, overwhelm Sir James.
-He commits suicide using poison concealed in his ring, the compelling evidence to persuade Mr Carter of his old friend's guilt.
+He commits suicide using poison concealed in his ring, the compelling evidence to persuade Mr. Carter of his old friend's guilt.

 Tommy’s role in solving the mystery persuades his estranged rich uncle to support him financially and make Tommy his heir.
 The novel ends with both Hersheimmer and Jane, and Tommy and Tuppence, engaged to marry.